TecMic/platformio-padauk/examples/HAL_Blink_LED/README.md

 ==This example is only tested with the PFS154 microcontroller!==

 ### Build Stats
-- Code Size: 166 words (332 bytes)
+- Code Size: 177 words (354 bytes)
 - RAM usage: 22 bytes + stack
   - 8 bytes system and other HAL variables
   - 2 bytes in the data region for the upTime value
   - 12 bytes in the overlayed area (min reserved size of HAL)

-See [easypdk-hal](https://github.com/TecMic/framework-easypdk-hal) for more info about the HAL lib.
+>See [easypdk-hal](https://github.com/TecMic/framework-easypdk-hal) for more info about the HAL lib.